incognico/list-of-top-level-domains/README.md

 Copyright (c) 2017-2018 Doug Bird.
 All Rights Reserved.

 ### License
-All resources in the 'TLD Enumerations' project are copyrighted free software unless specifically noted otherwise.
+All resources in the *TLD Enumerations* project are copyrighted free software unless specifically noted otherwise.

 You may redistribute and modify it under either the terms and conditions of the "The MIT License (MIT)"; or the terms and conditions of the "GPL v3 License".
 See [LICENSE](/LICENSE) and [GPLv3](/GPLv3).

-These licensing conditions do not apply to any resources that have been released into the public domain; which are listed in the [**"Public Domain Resources"**](/README.md#public-domain-resources) section of the 'TLD Enumerations' project's [README](/README.md) document.
+These licensing conditions do not apply to any resources that have been released into the public domain; which are listed in the [**"Public Domain Resources"**](/README.md#public-domain-resources) section of the *TLD Enumerations* project's [README](/README.md) document.

 ### Public Domain Resources
 The following resources of this project are hereby released into the public domain: